Skip to main content

 MINIMIZE_LATENCY (default)OpenFGA will serve queries from the cache when possible

-HIGHER_CONSISTENCYOpenFGA will skip the cache and query the the database directly
+HIGHER_CONSISTENCYOpenFGA will skip the cache and query the database directly

 When to use higher consistency